hashicorp/consul/docs/rpc/README.md

 ## Routing

-The "RPC Server" accepts requests to the [server port] and routes the requests based on configuration of the Server and the the first byte in the request.
+The "RPC Server" accepts requests to the [server port] and routes the requests based on configuration of the Server and the first byte in the request.
 The diagram below shows all the possible routing flows.

 [server port]: https://www.consul.io/docs/agent/config/config-files#server_rpc_port